Welcome to Retro Game On!

 Moving onto another store, I picked up WRC Arcade and RC Revenge for $3 each.
 Three.
 Dollars.
 Each.
 Those are PS2 prices, fella's.

 RC Revenge, to be honest, seems kinda crap.
 WRC Arcade on the other hand, has already won me over just after five minutes of play.
 Why, you ask?
+Two things stand out in this image.

 One: I essentially get to play as the Retromobile.
 The Retromobile is a red 2002 Mitsubishi Lancer.
 What I'm playing as there, is red a Lancer Evo, presumable the 2002 model because that's when the game came out.